jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

 ### 187 Control of use of land in vicinity of essential works
 [Repealed]

-### 187A Control of use of land to be transferred to State enterprises
+### 187A Control of use of land transferred to State enterprises
 [Repealed]

 ### 188 Removal of trees, buildings, etc, interfering with use of aerodrome